 📋 What Ingredients do I need

-You will need the following ingredients to make Kathy's Delicious Applesauce Meatloaf: Ground Beef, Ritz Crackers, Egg, Tomato Sauce, Green Onions, Green Pepper, Salt, Unsweetened Applesauce and Chili Sauce.
+You will need the following ingredients to make Kathy's Delicious Applesauce Meatloaf recipe (see recipe card for quantities): Ground Beef, Ritz Crackers, Egg, Tomato Sauce, Green Onions, Green Pepper, Salt, Unsweetened Applesauce and Chili Sauce.

 Preheat the oven to 350°F. Line a baking sheet with aluminum foil and set aside.